Welfare-to-work fraud detection inadequate, say MPs

 "In this instance, the DWP's arrangements for overseeing and inspecting its contractors were so weak that vital evidence on potential fraud and improper practice was not picked up.

-"The department failed, for example, to obtain from A4e damning internal audit reports produced in 2009 which pointed to instances of potential fraud and malpractice across the country."'Fit and proper'
+"The department failed, for example, to obtain from A4e damning internal audit reports produced in 2009 which pointed to instances of potential fraud and malpractice across the country."

 The MPs also said the DWP had not been specific enough with its terminology, including failing to define the standards a provider had to meet to be a "fit and proper organisation".